amueller69/Law-School-Notes/Spring-2019/ConLaw/02-Federalism.md

   * Ginsburg
     * Recites formulation of the rule.
 Congress has power to regulate economic activities that substantially affect interstate commerce.
 When appraising this legislation, ask only whether there is rational basis for concluding substantial effects AND whether there is reasonable connection between regulatory means and asserted ends.
       * Only invalidate laws upon plain showing that Congress acted irrationally
     * The word regulate can mean to “direct,” which is to tell people what to do [precedent is in *Seven-Sky*].
-Also, this is regulation of activity b/c everyone actively involved in healthcare market or engages in self-insurance when not purchasing from company
+Also, this is regulation of activity because everyone actively involved in healthcare market or engages in self-insurance when not purchasing from company
       * We got rid of formulas and line-drawing because of their limitations, but Roberts bringing back activity/inactivity distinction
     * Fundamental precept: Congress has sufficient regulatory authority to meet the economic needs of the nation in all cases where uniform measures are necessary (see Madison)
       * Majority decision does not allow Congress to adopt the practical solution it devised for the health care problem
   * Scalia
     * Cannot regulate or “direct” commerce that does not exist by compelling its existence
-    * Distinguishes Raich b/c here there are multiple ways of achieving regulatory goals
+    * Distinguishes Raich because here there are multiple ways of achieving regulatory goals
     * Fundamental precept: Federal government cannot do everything; enumerated powers

 ---